-This statement is made pursuant to section 54(1) of the UK Modern Slavery Act 2015 and constitutes the LOD+SYKE Group’s modern slavery and human trafficking statement.
+This statement is made pursuant to section 54(1) of the UK Modern Slavery Act 2015 and constitutes the LOD Group’s modern slavery and human trafficking statement.

 1. Modern Slavery Act statement

-The LOD+SYKE Group is committed to the cause of preventing modern slavery and human trafficking.
+The LOD Group is committed to the cause of preventing modern slavery and human trafficking.

-We have in place, and are committed to improving, policies, systems and controls aimed at ensuring that modern slavery and human trafficking is guarded against within our organisation and in our supply chains.
+Considering our business and the services we provide; we believe there is a low risk that modern slavery and human trafficking will occur within our business and supply chain.
+Nevertheless, we have in place, and are committed to continually improving, policies, systems and controls aimed at ensuring that modern slavery and human trafficking is guarded against within our organisation and in our supply chains.
 We expect that our suppliers will hold their own suppliers to the same high standards.

 This year we took the following actions and made the following improvements in pursuit of our commitment to guarding against modern slavery in our organisation and supply chain:

-a) the Group’s existing Anti-Slavery policy was reviewed and is being updated;
+a) the Group’s existing Anti-Slavery policy was reviewed and improved, and was approved in June 2023;

 The Group has a clear framework of rules and behaviours which underpin its approach to tackling modern slavery risk.
 Furthermore, the Group encourages the reporting of any concerns or breaches so that they can be dealt with appropriately in accordance with our policies and procedures.
 Staff are made aware through our Whistleblowing Policy that there will be no disadvantage to them in reporting such issues and LOD welcomes and will investigate any issues or perceived issues.

-The LOD+SYKE Group requires that employees and contractors demonstrate their eligibility to work in the UK or the overseas jurisdictions they work in.
-The LOD Group commits to ensuring: -
+The LOD Group requires that employees and contractors demonstrate their eligibility to work in the UK or the overseas jurisdictions they work in.
+The Group commits to ensuring: -

 - all staff have a written contract of employment and that they have not had to pay any direct or indirect fees to obtain work.